Sharp multiple testing boundary for sparse sequences: Introduction

 Let us also mention that another FDR+FNR risk has been considered in \cite{GW2002}, in a model with a single alternative distribution and using the knowledge of the number of true nulls.
 However, the FNR definition there is different from here: the denominator equals the number of accepted nulls, rather than the number of alternatives as here.
-In the case of sparse signal, this two FNR notions scale very differently, and using the FNR notion considered herein enables us to exhibit a sharp phase transition phenomenon.
+In the case of sparse signal, these two FNR notions scale very differently; the former scaling is not well-suited to deal with sparsity, while using the FNR notion considered herein enables us to exhibit a sharp phase transition phenomenon.
 The recent work \cite{belitser21} derives some robust results for model selection based procedures, including for various notions of sums FDR+FNR, but only in a range where the multiple testing risk tends to zero at a certain rate.

 Finally, a different but somewhat related loss function is the Hamming or classification loss.
 The corresponding classification risk is considered in \cite{Bogdan2011,neuvialroquain12} in a two-group mixture model, with lower bounds restricted to thresholding classifiers.
 There, it is proved that the BH procedure with a suitably vanishing level achieves the oracle performance.
 However, these results study the Bayes risk (i.e., the minimum average risk) in this mixture model and do not provide a complete minimax analysis.
 Further extensions are derived in \cite{JK2016}, e.g., by handling more general dependent models.
-Coming back to the Gaussian sequence model \eqref{model} (with non-random $\theta_i$'s), minimax Hamming estimators are derived in \cite{butucea18} (see also the earlier work \cite{But2017}), where the authors study the boundary for exact recovery (the true support is recovered with high probability) and almost sure recovery (an overwhelming proportion of the true support is recovered with high probability).
-Connections between the $\fr$-risk and almost sure recovery are further investigated in Section~\ref{sec:orisk}.
+Coming back to the Gaussian sequence model \eqref{model} (with non-random $\theta_i$'s), minimax Hamming estimators are derived in \cite{butucea18, butucea21} (see also the earlier work \cite{But2017}), where the authors study the boundary for exact recovery (the classification risk goes to $0$) and almost sure recovery (the classification risk is a vanishing fraction of the sparsity parameter).
+We refer to Section~\ref{sec:orisk} for more on the classification risk.

-\subsection{Outline and notation}
+\subsection{~~Outline and notation}